SimonZhang1999/ego_swarm_vvcm/README.md

-# Legged Swarm Planner Centralized
+# Ego-Planner-Swarm-VVCM

-This is a centralized formation trajectory planning and RViz validation project for multiple wheeled-legged robots.
-The project keeps the front-end planning and B-spline trajectory representation from EGO-Swarm/EGO-Planner, removes the UAV simulation and aircraft model, and uses cuboid wheeled-legged robots, planar ground motion, and centralized back-end trajectory optimization to test multi-robot formation transport.
+This is a centralized formation trajectory planning project for multiple nonholonomic robots collaboratively transport objects using a deformable sheet in unstructured environments.

 Currently, the project mainly supports: